 The OutdoorFest Campout is a start of summer ritual for many now and is the largest campout for adults in NYC every summer.
 We recommend the campout for adventurers of all levels and interests as the schedule offers dozens of activities from a beginner friendly “Backpacking 101” to a more advanced “How to Start a Fire Without Flint”.
 Endurance athletes can enjoy an ultra run or 5K trail run while the overworked can relax in a hammock or play frisbee.
 Everyone joins together at night for beer and a live concert in the woods.
 Perhaps one of the easiest weekend getaways out there.

 How to get there: Head to Battery Park where you’ll find the free Staten Island Ferry.
-After enjoying a 25 minute boat ride through the New York Harbor, hop on an OutdoorFest shuttle bus (included in the ticket price) to the campgrounds.
+After enjoying a 25 minute boat ride through the New York Harbor, hop on an OutdoorFest shuttle bus to the campgrounds.

 How to Get There: Take the train to Times Square and walk west.
-The activities take place on Pier 84, just south of the Intrepid.
+The activities start at Pier 76.

 Paddle through Brooklyn

 For the truly adventurous, try canoeing down the famous Gowanus Canal.
 Part paddling adventure and part eco-tour, this trip offers an up-close-and personal understanding of the history of the Gowanus and the current and future efforts being made to restore the waterway to health.
 Alternatively, head to the open water of the NYC Harbor with the Red Hook Boaters and circumnavigate Governors Island by kayak.
 This event is ideal for the foodie adventurer as the trip stops on Governors Island for oysters before heading back to the beach in Red Hook for wine and cheese.
 Proceeds from both trips support non-profit work in the area.
 Pro tip: the Governors Island paddle fills up every year so snag your spot while you can.